 Lord Rama was very impressed with Ravana’s knowledge and wisdom—which is why after defeating him, he praised Ravana and deputed his brother Lakshmana to seek the blessings of the dying Ravana.

-Lakshman again went to Raavan, and this time he stood near his feet.
+Lakshman again went to Ravana and this time he stood near his feet.
 Raavan seeing Lakshman standing near his feet, told him Three main secrets that would make anyone’s life successful.

 So whether we see him as a villain or an intellectual personality, he remains a powerful figure in Hinduism.